What book styles does Vellum formatting software offer?

-Vellum is a modern book formatting software, specifically for use on a Mac (although it can be used on a PC via MacInCloud).
+Vellum is a modern book formatting software, specifically for use on a Mac.
 It enables authors to transform their Word manuscripts into smart, easy-to-read digital and/or print files that are fully compatible with online book retailers.

 What is a book style?

 Vellum’s book styles are preset styles that allow authors to customise their book’s interior to their own preferences.
 Customisable book style options include:

 - Header and footer style/placement

 - Ornamental break style

 - Body text formatting (font choice, paragraph indentation/spacing and justification).